nando/mundo-pepino/README.markdown

 First of all, please note that this README is also available and (still) much more complete in [Spanish](http://github.com/nando/mundo-pepino/blob/master/README_es.markdown).

-# Attention

-Currently MundoPepino works with Cucumber 0.4.4 or lower.
-Sorry!

 ## Presentation

 Expresing our app behaviour with a natural language has to deal with the fact that **one sentence can be expresed in many different ways**.